ToJans/tojans.me.dev/source/_posts/2013-06-25-why-i-contribute-to-oss-projects.markdown

 Elixir platform is developed in a non-windows environment, he has no way to verify whether everything works in a windows environment.

 Hence, when I saw [that problem](https://github.com/elixir-lang/elixir/issues/1231), I decided to take ownership, and help him out.
-I started with a small thing , and slowly got more and more into the essence of Elixir, where I got some really helpfull tips on how to achieve things.
+I started with a small thing , and slowly got more and more into the essence of Elixir, where I got some really helpful tips on how to achieve things.
 I am still a novice, but at least I am making some progress here.

 ### Conclusion